 Research Interests and Publications

-Dr. Srivastava will not be accepting master's students for Fall 2017.
+Dr. Srivastava will not be accepting new doctoral or masters students for Fall 2023.

 Saucier, G., & Srivastava, S. (2014).
 What are the most important dimensions of personality?
 A review and critique of studies of descriptors in diverse languages.
 In L. Cooper & R. Larsen (Eds.), Handbook of Social and Personality Psychology.
 Washington:APA